On the irreducibility of locally metric connections: Examples and applications

 Finally, the compactness of $N$ implies that the deck transformation group $\G=\pi_1(M)/\I$ of the covering $\mm\to M$ is discrete, hence isomorphic to $\Z$, showing that $(M,g)$ is the mapping torus of an isometry of $(N,g_N)/\I_N$. \end{proof}

 As a consequence, $\chi(M)=0$ and the fundamental group of $M$ is a finite extension of $\Z$.
 Note that if $\dim M=2$ and $D$ is flat, its minimal covering may be $\C^*$ or $\C$.
-In both cases $\pi_1(M)$ is (a finite extension of) $\Z^2$. \obs The Berger-Simons theorem, along with the de Rham decomposition theorem, completely classify the restricted holonomy groups of torsion-free connections with {\em bounded} full holonomy group (as a subset of GL$(n,\R)\subset \R^{n^2}$).
-On the other hand, a closed, non-exact Weyl structure is just a torsion-free connection whose restricted holonomy group is {\em compact}, but its full holonomy group is {\em not bounded}.
-Theorem \ref{main} and the results in this section can thus be interpreted as an holonomy classification for this kind of connections (under the tame assumption). \eobs
+In both cases $\pi_1(M)$ is (a finite extension of) $\Z^2$.

+\obs The Berger-Simons theorem, along with the de Rham decomposition theorem, completely classify the restricted holonomy groups of torsion-free connections with {\em bounded} full holonomy group (as a subset of GL$(n,\R)\subset \R^{n^2}$).
+On the other hand, a closed, non-exact Weyl connection is just a torsion-free connection whose restricted holonomy group is {\em compact}, but its full holonomy group is {\em not bounded}.
+Theorem \ref{main} and the results in this section can thus be interpreted as an holonomy classification for this kind of connections (under the tameness assumption). \eobs

 \vs